jarviscanada/jarvis_data_eng_DeepakElango/core_java/twitter/README.md

 # Twitter CLI Application

 ## <ins>Introduction
-The `Twitter Command Line Interface (CLI) Application`
+The `Twitter Command Line Interface (CLI) Application` is capable of posting, showing, and deleting a post on Twitter using the command line.
+Libraries such as `HTTP` and `OAuth 1.0` were used to send/receive/authenticate requests using the Twitter Rest APIs.
+The Jackson library was used to convert JSON objects to Tweet objects.
+Moreover, Apache Maven was used to handle project dependencies, testing was done using `JUnit4` and `Mockito`, and the app was deployed using Docker.

 __Targeted User:__ The product can be used by anyone who would like to post | show | delete a tweet using command line interface.
-It will be especially usefull for people who post regularly on Twitter.
+It will be especially useful for people who post regularly on Twitter.

 __Technologies:__
 > <span style = "color:green"> Git | Docker | Java SE 8 | Apache Maven | Twitter Rest API </span>